(Published in the

 Let's run

-House upon the
+House upon the hill

-Moon is lying
+Moon is lying still

-Shadows of the
+Shadows of the trees

-Witnessing the
+Witnessing the wild breeze

-C'mon baby run
+C'mon baby run with me”

 - The Doors